Secrets of Penn Station & Moynihan Train Hall

 Ear pieces are provided to each guests, ensuring everyone hears the guide perfectly, even from a distance!

-This tour costs $312 for up to 8 guests, and $39 for each additional guests.
+This private tour costs $420 for groups up to 10 guests, then $42 per additional guest.

 100% refund up to 72 hours prior to the start of your tour.